rf20008/TheDiscordMathProblemBotRepo2/README.md

 nextcord + discord devs for their libraries
 SQLDict: https://github.com/skylergrammer/sqldict

+# DISCLAIMER

+My bot is just a platform for storing problems.
+If someone submits a copyrighted problem, I'm not responsible, but they are.
+You can look up who submitted a problem using /show_problem_info.
+(If you need to, you can submit a request using /submit_a_request)

 # Self-host my bot
 My code is open source, so you can!
 There are bugs, so you should probably help me instead.
 I won't stop you from self-hosting though.